Tips for Cleaning Up Your U-M Google Account

 To perform a bulk deletion:

-Tip: If you are a screen reader user, the University of Illinois has developed a Chrome/Firefox bookmarklet to assist with the bulk deletion of mail in Gmail.
+Tip: If you use a screen reader, the University of Illinois has developed a Chrome/Firefox bookmarklet to assist with bulk deleting mail in Gmail.

 Delete emails by size

-Emails with large attachments tend to take up the most space in Gmail.
+Emails with large attachments tend to consume the most space in Gmail.
 Searching for and deleting these emails will help to reduce storage usage.

 To find large emails that take up space: